Lingam: Shvetashvatara Upanishad

 Shvetashvatara Upanishad states that, of the three significations of Lingam, the primary one is "the imperishable Purusha", the absolute reality, whereby the linga is "sign", a mark that provides the existence of Brahman, which is itself formless.
 Furthermore, it mentioned that Shiva is transcendent, beyond any characteristic or liūga, specifically the sign of gender.
 Linga, "sign", not only signifies the existence of perceptible "things" but also denotes the imperceptible essence of "a thing" or pieces of Brahman called Atma even before that thing has come to exist in any concrete form.
 The imperceptible essence of "a thing", in its potentiality, is the liūga of the thing.

 The insight of the Shvetashvatara Upanishad conveyed through the word liūga is formulated explicitly in Samkhya and schools of Yoga or ways of looking at things, that is, looking at their appearance and at Ultimate Reality.
-Liriga here denotes the subtle body, (liṇga śarīra) underlying and ontologically preceding anything perceptible.
+Liūga here denotes the subtle body, (liṇga śarīra) underlying and ontologically preceding anything perceptible.
 The perceptible state, in this context, is the gross body (sthūla śarīra), or concrete reality as it appears to the sense organs.
 In between the Ultimate and concrete reality is Prakṛti, also called Pradhana which is the imperceptible substratum of the manifest world or pre-matter.
 Out of this imperceptible cosmic substance, all things have come out, and to which they will return ultimately.

-The three Gunas are Sattva, Rajas, and Tamas.
-The function as tendencies through the principles and powers of cosmic substance cohere are Buddhi, "cosmic intelligence or revelation"; Ahamkara, "individuation"; and Manas, "Mind".
-From these evolve the power (Indriya) of cognition that enables hearing, feeling, seeing, tasting, and smelling and their corresponding subtle elements to exist.
-From these supersensible (Tanmatras), the sense particulars (Mahābhūta) come into being.
-They are Ether or space (Akasha), air (Vayu), fire (Agni), water (Ap), and earth (Bhumi), the Pancha Bhootas.
-They are the vehicles of the Tanmatras, and constitute the gross body of concrete, perceptible, and particularized reality.
-The Subtle body (liṇga śarīra) is the subtle prototype of the gross body, the imperceptible stuff of energy by which all phenomena are projected into concrete reality, like fire from its latency.
-The subtle body, itself changeless, accompanies the life-of-the-individual (Jiva) through the cycles of birth and deaths and is finally reabsorbed into the principles and powers of which it was composed of.